UK seeks more influence in Indo-Pacific as 'moderating impact' on China

 “The United States will remain our most important bilateral relationship, essential to key alliances and groups such as NATO and the Five Eyes, and our largest bilateral trading partner and inward investor,” it said.

-Reporting by William James, additional reporting by Andy Bruce, Elizabeth Piper, Sarah Young, Guy Faulconbridge, Editing by Mark Heinrich and Timothy Heritage
+Reporting by William James, additional reporting by Andy Bruce, Elizabeth Piper, Sarah Young, Guy Faulconbridge, Editing by Timothy Heritage and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.